-In accordance with Part VII of the Act, an employee is entitled to the leave entitlements listed below after working for a consecutive period of 12 months for an employee:
+In accordance with Part VII of the Act, an employee is entitled to the following leave entitlements listed below after completing consecutive 12 months of employment, including any probation period:

-- i.
-Annual Leave: an employee is entitle to 10 days leave entitlement after providing employment service to the same employer for 12 consecutive months including probation period.
-An employee also entitles to take leave on a pro rata basis within the current year.
-Unutilized annual leave can be carried forwards to that next 12 months with the maximum of 20 days and may be extended by an agreement made between the employer and employee.
-However, a payment in lieu of annual leave option is made available to the employee and employer. - ii.
-Sick Leave: An employee is entitled to paid 10 days and where an employee is absent from work due to sickness.
-Medical certificate is required if an employee is sick for at least 3 days..
-Additionally, an employee may carry forward unused sick leave that must not exceed 20 days in a given year. - iii.
-Maternity Leave: A female employee is entitled to maternity leave of 6 weeks with two options on how it is supposed to be paid: i.
-4 weeks full pay and 2 unpaid weeks ii.
-2/3 of the wage to be paid out in 6 full weeks It is unlawful for an employer to terminate a female employee during her pregnancy except on a ground unrelated to pregnancy or birth of child. - iv.
-Paternity Leave: A male is entitled to 5 days paid paternity leave if it is confirmed through a letter from the partner or birth certificate that he is the father of the new born baby.
+i.
+Annual Leave: An employee is entitled to10 days of paid annual leave.
+Leave may be taken on a pro rata basis within the year, and unused leave can be carried forward for up to 12 months, with the maximum accrual of 20 days.
+Payment in lieu of annual leave is permitted subject to the employer's approval.
+However, the carried forward leaves may go beyond 20 days through mutual agreement between an employer and employee.

+- ii.
+Sick Leave: An employee is entitled to 10 days of paid sick leave per year.
+A medical certificate is required for absences of three or more consecutive days.
+Unused sick leaves can be carried forward, up to a maximum of 20 days.
+Similarly, the carried forward leaves of 20 days may be extended subject to the employer's approval. - iii.
+Maternity Leave: A female employee is entitled to maternity leave of 6 weeks with two payment options: i.
+4 weeks at full pay and 2 weeks unpaid ii.
+2Six weeks at two thirds pay.
+It is unlawful for an employer to terminate a female employee during her pregnancy except on grounds unrelated to pregnancy or childbirth. - iv.
+Paternity Leave: A male employee is entitled to 5 days of paid paternity leave, subject to confirmation of fatherhood through a letter from the partner or a birth certificate.